-The proof of Theorem~\ref{thm:convergence} is provided in the supplementary material.
-In practice, there are several challenges to implement the optimization procedures in \eqref{crl} and \eqref{cost-adjustment}.
+In practice, there are several challenges in implementing the optimization procedures proposed in \Cref{crl} and \Cref{cost-adjustment}.
 First, we do not have the expert policy $\pi_E$, but rather trajectories generated based on the expert policy.
 Also, the set $\Pi$ of policies can grow to become very large before convergence is achieved.
 Furthermore, convergence may not occur or may occur prematurely due to numerical issues and whether the policy space contains the expert policy.
 The optimization procedures include constraints and one of them requires min-max optimization.
-We now describe various strategies to approximate the theoretical approach in \eqref{crl} and \eqref{cost-adjustment} into the practical approach described in Algorithm~\ref{alg:icl}.
+Therefore, we approximate the theoretical approach in \Cref{crl} and \Cref{cost-adjustment} into the practical approach described in Algorithm~\ref{alg:icl}.

-As a first step, we replace the optimization procedure in \eqref{cost-adjustment} by a simpler optimization described in \eqref{cost-adjustment2}.
-More precisely, we replace the max min optimization of the constraint values of the policies in $\Pi$ by a maximization of the constraint value of the mixture $\pi_{mix}$ of policies in $\Pi$.
-This avoids a challenging max-min optimization, but we lose the guarantee of convergence to a policy equivalent to the expert policy.
-Nevertheless, maximizing the constraint values of a mixture of policies tends to increase the constraint values for all policies most of the time, and when a policy's constraint value is not increased beyond $\beta$ it will usually be a policy close to the expert policy.
-Hence, as we will demonstrate in the experiments, the algorithm finds policies that are close to the expert policy in terms of generated trajectories.
+As a first step, we replace the optimization procedure in \Cref{cost-adjustment} by a simpler optimization described in \Cref{cost-adjustment2}.
+More precisely, we replace the max-min optimization (which is a continuous-discrete optimization problem) of the constraint values of the policies in $\Pi$ by a maximization of the constraint value of the mixture $\pi_{mix}$ of policies in $\Pi$.
+In this case, the mixture $\pi_{mix}$ is a collection of optimal policies where each policy has a weight, which is used in the computation of $J_\mu^{\pi_{mix}}(c)$ in \Cref{cost-adjustment2}.
+The details of this computation are stated in Algorithm \ref{alg:icl-ca}.
+Overall, changing the objective avoids a challenging max-min optimization, but we lose the theoretical guarantee of convergence to a policy equivalent to the expert policy.
+However, we find in our experiments that the algorithm still converges empirically.